-As documented in Section 5.7 of the EIR, Project construction and operations would not result in the inefficient, wasteful or unnecessary consumption of energy, and potential Project impacts in these regards are less-than-significant.
+As documented in Section 5.7 of the EIR, the City Council hereby finds that Project construction and operations would not result in the inefficient, wasteful or unnecessary consumption of energy, and potential Project impacts in these regards are less-than-significant.
 Further, energy demands of the Project can be accommodated within the context of available resources and energy delivery systems.
-The Project would therefore not cause or result in the need for additional energy producing or energy transmission facilities and would not create or result in a potentially significant impact affecting energy resources or energy delivery systems.
+The City Council hereby finds that the Project would therefore not cause or result in the need for additional energy producing or energy transmission facilities and would not create or result in a potentially significant impact affecting energy resources or energy delivery systems.

 SECTION 7: GROWTH-INDUCING IMPACTS.
-As documented in Section 5.4 of the EIR, the Project would not directly result in unanticipated significant population growth or other direct growth-inducing effects.
+As documented in Section 5.4 of the EIR, the City Council hereby finds that the Project would not directly result in unanticipated significant population growth or other direct growth-inducing effects.
 Additional housing and employment opportunities created by the Project would not result in unanticipated growth within the City.
 However, the Project, in combination with other planned or anticipated projects in the area, would contribute to employment and population growth of the region.
 Development of the Project as envisioned would entail upgrades and improvements to proximate utilities and roadway systems.
 Improvements necessitated by the implementation of the Project could serve to facilitate and encourage development of nearby properties.
 However, certain of the properties adjacent to the Project site are already developed.
 Further, the characteristics and intensities of development that could occur on properties near the Project site are governed by the City General Plan.
-Development of these properties within the context of the approved General Plan should not result in unforeseen growth or unanticipated impacts.
+The City Council hereby finds that development of these properties within the context of the approved General Plan should not result in unforeseen growth or unanticipated impacts.